 FAQ

 No, your folder is not guaranteed to be lost forever.
-Despite the fact that using Shift+Delete bypasses the Recycle Bin and performs an immediate deletion, the actual data remains physically on your storage device until the physical storage blocks are overwritten with new data, giving you a chance to recover your folder using specialized data recovery software.
+Despite the fact that using Shift+Delete bypasses the Recycle Bin and performs an immediate deletion, the actual data remains physically on your storage device until the physical storage blocks are overwritten with new data, which gives you a chance to recover your folder using specialized data recovery software.
+For more information, check out our article on how to recover Shift+deleted files in Windows.

 Your folder may not be in the Recycle Bin if you deleted it using Shift+Delete, if it exceeded the Recycle Bin size limit, if it was deleted from a removable drive, or if it was deleted via Command Prompt.
 In such situations, you can use data recovery software to directly scan the storage device from which the folder was deleted.
 If it still hasn’t been overwritten, then you’ll be able to recover it.